 The National Student Financial Aid Scheme or the “NSFAS” was founded with the objective of providing financial assistance to students who want to further their tertiary education but don’t have the financial capacity to do so.

-For the academic school year 2021, the NSFAS is now open for applications.
+For the academic school year 2021, the NSFAS is currently closed for applications.
 For the students who meet the criteria, it provides them a chance to receive funding from the government.
 If you’re one such student, you must first make sure that you meet the required criteria.

 It’s only then that you become eligible to get financial assistance.
 If you’re interested, you can create your own account by registering on the official NSFAS website.

 If you have applied for NSFAS funding, you would like to know the status of your application.
 This information can be very confusing, especially if you don’t know how to properly check it.
 Also, processes aren’t always clear in terms of what you must do next.
 To make it easier for you, the first thing you must know is what the NSFAS statuses mean.
 These are: